Toronto Union Station

 Toronto Union Station is not only the premier transit center in Toronto, it is also the largest, busiest and most stunning train station in Canada.
 Servicing over 300,000 commuters and visitors daily, the station links people with all of Toronto, the nearby port city of Hamilton, the rest of Canada, and even the United States.
 Passengers can connect with Via Rail Canada, Amtrak, Go Transit Regional Trains, UP Express Train to Toronto Airport, Go Transit buses, Bike Share Toronto, the underground pedestrian PATH network, and Toronto’s subway and streetcars.

 And Toronto Union Station is far more than just a transit hub.
-It also offers visitors a chance to just relax.
 You can escape the hustle of the commute — or the day — by enjoying the more than 100 shops and restaurants found within the station.
 The lower levels are a vibrant mall with a variety of exciting shops to browse with new retail space being added.
 And then sit back and savor the many culinary delights found in the food court showcasing the diversity of Toronto’s food scene.
 Or relish the multidisciplinary free events and performances that transform Toronto Union Station into an entertainment space.

 Should you need information about what to do or see in Toronto, the Tourist Information Booth on the main level is there to help you.
-Public toilets are available on all levels ensuring your comfort while you indulge in the many offerings in the station.
-Note, though, that if you are planning on passing through Toronto for the day, Toronto Union Station is without luggage storage, and keep in mind that the station is not open 24/7.
-(So spending the night there is not an option.)
-However, directly across the station on Front Street is the Fairmont Royal York Hotel.
+Public washrooms are available on all levels ensuring your comfort while you indulge in the many offerings in the station.
+Across the street, on Front Street is the Fairmont Royal York Hotel.
 A former railway hotel, the hotel can easily be reached from the station either at street level or via the pedestrian PATH system.

 The layout of the Toronto Union Station is divided into different sections.
 Each provides customers with a different experience and facilities.
 They include: